Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Abstract

 \section{Abstract}

-We prove a spectral rigidity theorem for $\bR$-covered Anosov flows that gives a characterization of orbit equivalent flows in terms of the elements of the fundamental group represented by periodic orbits.
-We deduce several consequences of this result: First, we give a virtual classification of self orbit equivalences of $\bR$-covered Anosov flows.
-Second, we show how this spectral rigidity can be used together with contact geometry to deduce finiteness of contact Anosov flows on any given manifold.
-In the appendix, together with Jonathan Bowden, we show the equivalence between orbit equivalence of contact Anosov flows and isomorphism of the associated contact structures.
-This allow to fully translate results about Anosov flows to contact geometry and vice versa and we illustrate this principle by giving two apparently new results in contact geometry: The existence of manifolds with arbitrarily many distinct Anosov contact structures, answering a question of \cite{FHV}, and a virtual description of the group of contact transformations of a contact Anosov structure which generalize a result by Giroux and Massot \cite{GirouxMassot}.
+We prove a rigidity result for group actions on the line whose elements have what we call ``hyperbolic-like" dynamics.
+Using this, we give a rigidity theorem for $\bR$-covered Anosov flows on 3-manifolds, characterizing orbit equivalent flows in terms of the elements of the fundamental group represented by periodic orbits.
+As consequences of this, we give an efficient criterion to determine the isotopy classes of self orbit equivalences of $\bR$-covered Anosov flows, and prove finiteness of contact Anosov flows on any given manifold.

+In the appendix with Jonathan Bowden, we prove that orbit equivalences of contact Anosov flows correspond exactly to isomorphisms of the associated contact structures.
+This gives a powerful tool to translate results on Anosov flows to contact geometry and vice versa.
+We illustrate its use by giving two new results in contact geometry: the existence of manifolds with arbitrarily many distinct Anosov contact structures, answering a question of Foulon--Hasselblatt--Vaugon, and a virtual description of the group of contact transformations of a Anosov contact structure, generalizing a result of Giroux and Massot.